Kalaxia/game-api/README.md

 ##### Method 1

 Update your files locally (by instance using `git pull`).
-Then you type the command
+Then, type the command :

 ```Bash
 docker build -t kalaxia/api .
 docker-compose up -d api
 ```

 to rebuild the container and launch it.
 This will only rebuild the api so your database should be safe.
 Note that the previous container will be still on your machine but will be stopped.
 The delete the old image please refer to the docker documentation.